Maeveyu-2024/Fresh-vegetable-app/README.md

 Please make sure to update tests as appropriate and follow the code style guidelines.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries or support, please reach out via [email@example.com](mailto:email@example.com).
+For any inquiries or support, please reach out via meaveyu@gmail.com.

----

-This README now includes additional details such as user authentication, an API endpoint overview, a contact section, and a more robust feature list.